 Last month, I decided to add Bernadette Henry’s beginner challenge to my exercise routine: jump rope 100 times, 5 days in a row.
 Well, I had to laugh.
 I couldn’t jump 10 times, at least not over the turning rope.
 This wasn’t the first time, or even the second, that my image that "I Am An Athlete" has surprised me, and not in a good way.

-Self-image can stop us from seeing where we need to learn more, or asking questions before jumping into something.
+Self-image can stop us from seeing where we need to learn more, or from knowing when we should ask questions (or question our assumptions) before we jump into something.

 Lack of knowledge